chinasatokolo/chinasatokolo.github.io/_pages/publications.md

 You can also find my articles on [Google Scholar](https://scholar.google.com/citations?user=Ljcd9nMAAAAJ&hl=en&oi=sra) or [ResearchGate](https://www.researchgate.net/profile/Chinasa-Okolo-2).
 ## 2025

+Abigail Oppong, Hellina Nigatu, and **Chinasa T. Okolo**.
+"Evaluating Gender Bias for Low-Resource African Languages in LLMs."
+In the 5th Workshop on Gender Bias for Natural Language Processing at the 63rd Annual Meeting of the Association for Computational Linguistics, 2025.

 **Chinasa T. Okolo**.
 "Governance of AI-based Algorithms".
 To appear in the _Handbook of Human-Centered AI_.
 Edited by Wei Xu.
 Springer, 2025.

 **Chinasa T. Okolo** and Mubarak Raji.
 "The Majority World in Global AI Governance".
 To appear in the _Handbook on the Global Governance of AI_.
 Edited by Markus Furendal and Magnus Lundgren.
 Edward Elgar Publishing, 2025.